 In terms of style, the PW80 is a kid’s dirt bike with all the features and looks of a full-sized Yamaha dirt bike.
 My favorite color is blue, which looks really classy and gives it a nice dear devil look.
-Furthermore, it got all the curves and edges a modern dirt bike should have.
+Furthermore, it has all the curves and edges a modern dirt bike should have.

 Yamaha PW80 Engine, Performance, And Efficiency

 The Yamaha PW80 has a powerful two-stroke engine.
 The engine is air-cooled, and the engine layout is a forward-inclined single-cylinder.

 It’s a 2-stroke power mill, which means it uses oil mixed with the fuel (instead of premixed gas) to lubricate the engine.
 It does not have any centrifugal force in its design, like a 4-stroke engine.
 It only has one moving part–the piston–which makes it very simple and reliable.

 The PW80’s engine is 79cc in size (the size of its cylinder).
 This enables it to generate more than enough power to keep up with its rivals.
 This engine employs a Mikuni VM15SC carburetor, which is in charge of mixing the inlet air-fuel mixture.
 It has a compression ratio of 6.6:1 and a bore of 47mm and a stroke of 45.6mm.